Shonishin (Children’s Acupuncture)

 The treatment involves non-insertion methods with special tools to rub, stroke, press and tap along the meridians to harmonise the distribution of energy throughout the body.
 In younger children we concentrate more on the distribution of energy throughout the meridians, rather than focusing on specific acupuncture points.

 We apply pain-free techniques which help to harmonise the child’s energy, and often make them feel calm and relaxed.
 Shonishin is entirely different from what most people would expect of acupuncture, yet these subtle techniques can have very profound effects.
 Typically, we apply tools made from gold, silver, copper, bronze, titanium and steel on the child’s skin.
 Each of the metals has a different effect on the circulation of Blood and Qi (energy) in the body.
 Sometimes needles are applied for light contact/touch on the surface of the skin, very rarely for actual insertion.

 Occasionally, we will use other techniques, such as light moxibustion (herbal heat treatment), to gently warm certain areas of the body.
-This 250-year-old Japanese method effectively combines traditional Oriental techniques with a gentle style of massage.
+This 250-year old Japanese method effectively combines traditional East Asian techniques with a gentle style of massage.